YaminiKandi/JavaScript/17 Object Oriented JS.md

         - proto{}
             * property, prop3 - obj.prop3 ..... and so on
 * This is called prototype chain
-* Each object can have its own prototype.
 * Another object with name 'obj2' can point to the prototype which obj pointed to.
 * Objects can the share all the prototypes.
 * obj.prop2 and obj2.prop2 are similar